deanthecoder/ZXSpeculator/README.md

 ESCape will reset the machine.

 ### Joystick
-The emulator can mimic either a Kempston or Cursor joystick.
+The emulator will mimic either a Kempston or Cursor joystick.

 In both cases the keyboard arrow keys are used for direction control, and the backslash or backtick keys will 'fire'.

+## Building From Source
+### Prerequisites
+- .NET compatible IDE, such as [JetBrains Rider](https://www.jetbrains.com/rider/) or [Visual Studio 2022](https://visualstudio.microsoft.com/vs/).
+- Basic knowledge of C# and emulation concepts.

+### Setup
+The project is provided as C# source code:
+1. Clone the repository from GitHub.
+2. Open the solution (`Speculator.sln`) in your preferred IDE.
+3. Build and run the application.

 ## Videos
 There's a [YouTube playlist](https://www.youtube.com/playlist?list=PLPA1ndSnAZTwt7cQjDNwwsPjS89Dd3yqv) showing some classic games played in the emulator.
 ![](img/ManicMiner.png)
 ![](img/ChuckieEgg.png)
 ![](img/BoulderDash.png)